rangesecurity/ctop/README.md

 $> ./ctop validator-indexer --poll.frequency 60s --db.url postgres://postgres:password123@localhost:5432/ctop --networks osmosis,tcp://osmosis.example.com:8080
 ```

-### Running The Analyzer
+#### Running The Analyzer

-To run the analyzer run the following command.
-To provide up to date information ensure the redis event stream and event monitoring services are running
+To run the analyzer use the following command.
+To provide up to date information ensure the redis event stream and event monitoring services are running.

 ```shell